 Automated Due Date criteria can be scoped to the timeframe Days, Weeks, Months, or Years.
 This can be specified based on the date an Agreement is signed, or when an Invoice is paid.
 When creating a deliverable, the system will automatically calculate the due date for you based off the date you enter for the agreement signed or invoice paid.

 Accepted Evidence types include: File (.pdf, .docx, .png, or .jpeg), Notes, URL, Word Document (.docx), Screenshot (.png or .jpg), URL, Advisor attestation, and eSign Document.

-You can add multiple/all evidence types if desired, and advisors can choose which formats they prefer.
+You can add multiple/all evidence types (if desired), and select which types are required or remain optional.
 They will be able to submit evidence in all available types or just choose one depending on if there are required types.
 However, please do note that if eSign Document is included as an accepted Evidence type, it is always required!